Charleston Roof Help

 Flashing-related warning signs

-• Water shows up around a roof transition
+• Water shows up around a roof transition or valley

 • Past patching near flashing did not hold

-• Visible rust, separation, or loose edges
+• Visible rust, separation, or lifted edges

 Next Steps